poweroutlet2/openground/docs/docs/commands/extract-git.md

 4. **Parse**: Walks the downloaded files, reading markdown and text files.
 5. **Save**: Converts each file into a JSON document and saves it to the raw data directory.

-The extracted JSON files can then be ingested into the database using the [`ingest`](ingest.md) command.
+The extracted JSON files can then be embedded into the database using the [`embed`](embed.md) command.

 ## Arguments